Dingle Peninsula County Kerry, Ireland Travel Guide

 Ireland has established recycling systems.
 Recycling bins are commonly available in Dingle Town, at many accommodations, and at public recycling points.

 While Ireland receives abundant rainfall, water conservation is important.
-Consume water mindfully in your accommodation, and rather thane that the tap water is potable.
+Consume water mindfully in your accommodation, and rather thane which means that the tap water is potable.

-Your actions can make a positive environmental difference.
+Your actions can create a positive environmental difference.

 Sustainable travel habits minimize your footprint on Dingle's natural spaces.